tlswg/tls-subcerts/draft-rescorla-tls-subcerts.md

 scheme: The Signature algorithm and scheme used to sign the Delegated credential.

-signature: The signature of the credential with the end-entity certificate's public key, using the scheme.
+signature: The signature over the credential with the end-entity certificate's public key, using the scheme.

 The DelegatedCredential structure is similar to the CertificateVerify structure in TLS 1.3.
 Since the SignatureScheme defined in TLS 1.3, TLS 1.2 clients should translate the scheme into an appropriate group and signature algorithm to perform validation.

 The signature of the DelegatedCredential is computed as the concatenation of:

-* A string that consists of octet 32 (0x20) repeated 64 times
+* A string that consists of octet 32 (0x20) repeated 64 times.
-* The context string “TLS, server delegated credentials”
+* The context string "TLS, server delegated credentials".
-* Big endian serialized 2 bytes ProtocolVersion of the TLS version defined by TLS
+* Big endian serialized 2 bytes ProtocolVersion of the TLS version defined by TLS.
 * DER encoded X.509 certificate used to sign the DelegatedCredential.
+* Big endian serialized 2 byte SignatureScheme scheme.
 * The DelegatedCredentialParams structure.

 This signature has a few desirable properties:

-* It is bound to the certificate that signed it
+* It is bound to the certificate that signed it.
 * It is bound to the protocol version that is negotiated.
-This is inteded to avoid cross-protocol attacks with signing oracles.
+This is intended to avoid cross-protocol attacks with signing oracles.

 The code changes to create and verify Delegated credentials would be localized to the